MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ![Power Automate screenshot with required fields for Task table highlighted](media/power-automate-task-creation-fields.PNG "Power Automate screenshot with required fields for Task table highlighted")

-## Fields required to create a Guide Steps table
+## Fields required to create the Guide Steps table

-The following fields are required to create a Guide Steps table:
+The following fields are required to create the Guide Steps table:

 |Field name|Description|
 |-------------------------------|-------------------------------------------------|